Vienna to Budapest train with Regiojet

 Icon of train

 Trains from Vienna to Budapest run on average 17 times per day, taking around 2h 52m.
-Cheap train tickets for this journey start at £8 but you can travel from only £6 by coach.
+Cheap train tickets for this journey start at £9 if you book in advance.

 Fares are the lowest economy prices found on Omio.
 Early booking often means lower prices.
 Prices change daily and are subject to availability.
 Discount cards, coach trips, and booking fees are not included.